Standard Life told by watchdog to review annuity sales

-Britain's financial watchdog has asked Standard Life Plc (SL.L) to review whether it gave customers in poor health enough information when it sold them pension products, the insurer said on Monday.
+Oct 17 Standard Life Plc said Britain's financial watchdog has asked it to review whether it gave customers in poor health enough information when it sold them pension products.

-The Financial Conduct Authority (FCA) has told the firm to review its sales of annuities sold since July 2008 to see if customers eligible for higher payouts because of a shorter life expectancy were properly informed about their entitlement, Standard Life said in a statement.
+The Financial Conduct Authority (FCA) has told the insurer to review its sales of annuities sold since July 2008 to see if customers eligible for higher payouts because of a shorter life expectancy were properly informed about their entitlement.

 The request follows an industry wide review by the FCA, which on Friday said that a "small number" of insurance firms could be subject to penalties for their selling practices.